-Fieldcrest was approved for \$1M in funding through the FHLB of Des Moines and \$7M from Minnesota Housing.
+Fieldcrest was approved for \$1M in funding through the FHLB of Des Moines and over \$7M from Minnesota Housing.
 The HRA "sold" the development to Fieldcrest Townhomes LLC on April 15, 2022.
 The LLC is a non-profit LLC with the HRA as its sole member.
 Construction was completed on November 1, 2023.

 The City of Moorhead and HUD funded a \$99,000 Wi-Fi installation for the development.
-SAHA funds were awarded by Moorhead to install a security system.
+Moorhead awarded SAHA funds to install a security system.
 Bids are being obtained.

-As of April 1, there are 6 vacant units.
-The units were kept vacant during construction and are now being filled.
+As of May 1, there are 7 vacant units and one lease termination.
+Due to two staff on leave, we have not processed new applicants.
 All supportive housing units have been filled.
 There are 79 households on the waiting list.
-Staff are processing two applications, but application processing for this development is also slow due to staffing issues.
+The waiting list is closed.

-Three staff (Supportive Services Manager, Supportive Services Specialist, and a Supportive Services Assistant) all moved into the offices at Fieldcrest in February.
+Three staff (Supportive Services Manager, Supportive Services Specialist, and a Supportive Services Assistant) all moved into the offices at Fieldcrest on February 14.
 There is another office at the location used by CAPLP for supportive services.
 Two of the staff re-located from the main office and one from Gateway Gardens.